 I became a vegetarian in 2013 because I no longer wanted to be a hypocrite.
 I would wipe away tears after watching videos about factory farming and the horrible conditions in which the animals lived before they ended up on my plate…but I’d still order the bacon cheeseburger and enjoy it.
 When it finally occurred to me that my actions directly conflicted with my feelings and beliefs, I looked at what I ate and how I could change that to find mental peace with what I consumed.
 This was in my dieting heyday and, at the time, I felt like it was completely for ethical reasons.

 Initially, I did not choose to completely give up meat.
 I read Eating Animals by Jonathan Safran Foer and learned about how animals can be raised with care and humanely slaughtered.
 I thought this was the perfect middle ground for me.
-I could still eat meat, but I could do so without guilt.
-Hooray!
-I did my research, spoke to local farmers, and bought those meats a farmer’s market.
+I could still eat meat, but I could do so without guilt.1 I did my research, spoke to local farmers, and bought those meats a farmer’s market.
 I went about cooking my meat-based meals as usual, but something just felt off.
 I couldn’t get past the image of the slaughtering process.
-The fear in the animals, the blood, the taking of a life all weighed heavy on me as I ate my meals.
+The fear in the animals, the blood, and the taking of a life all weighed heavy on me.
 One night I had cooked chicken for my husband and myself.
-After we sat down to eat, I looked down at the chicken on my plate and I just couldn’t do it.
+After we sat down to eat, I looked at the chicken on my plate and I just couldn’t do it.
 I decided at that point that I wanted to be a vegetarian.
 I wrapped up my chicken and told my husband he could eat it later when he got hungry.

 Though I was never a big meat eater to begin with, I found it hard to wrap my head around the way my dinner plate looked without meat.
 Many of my meals were meat with a veggie and a starch.
 I felt like there was something missing from my plate when I went meatless.
 After getting over the visual difference, I found that I felt satisfied when I added in other sources of protein to my day.
-Sure, I eat more eggs, Greek yogurt, and beans than before, but the one food I was excited about eating more of was nuts!
+Sure, I began to eat more eggs, Greek yogurt, and beans, but the one food I was excited about eating more of was nuts!
 I love, love, love nuts, and now I would be required to eat more nuts for the protein.3

 Dinner was also interesting when it came to making meals for both my husband and myself.
 I give my husband tremendous credit for trying the whole vegetarian thing, but it just didn’t work for him.
-Though he has taken a liking to veggie burgers, he just needed meat with some meals.
+Although he has taken a liking to veggie burgers, he just needs meat with some meals.
 He attempted a meat substitution in his “turkey” sandwich, but it wasn’t sustainable.
 I had to respect and honor that.
-He was listening to what his body was telling him and his body was saying “meat please”.3 I’m grateful for him attempting to go meatless, and he really has been eating less meat overall.
+He was listening to what his body was telling him and his body was saying “meat please”.4 I’m grateful for him even attempting to go meatless, and he really has been eating less meat overall.
 He once gave me the best compliment about a dish I made for dinner.
-There are some meals that he wants to eat with meat.
-One evening I was making vegetarian chili4 with honey cornbread and asked him if he wanted some meat in his chili.
+One evening I was making vegetarian chili5 with honey cornbread and asked him if he wanted some meat in his chili.
 He shook his head and told me that I’m getting so good at cooking vegetarian dishes that he would be fine without it.
 I was quite pleased with myself!
-Not only did he praise my cooking, I had shown him how food can be yummy without meat!5
+Not only did he praise my cooking, I had shown him how food can be yummy without meat!6

-I questioned my vegetarianism when I began reading books about disordered eating.
-Was I shunning meat as an excuse for dieting?
+I questioned my vegetarianism when I began reading books about eating disorders.
+Was I shunning meat as an excuse to diet?
 Was it another form of restricting?
 I examined my motivation for becoming a vegetarian and, after much reflection, I feel confident that I am not using vegetarianism as a dieting tool.
-If I had intense cravings for meat, had never read Eating Animals, or seen any videos about factory farming, then I may have come to a different conclusion, but my motivation stems from ethical reasons rather than a weight loss technique, so, to me, that is not restriction.
+If I had intense cravings for meat, had never read Eating Animals, or had never seen any videos about factory farming, then I may have come to a different conclusion, but my motivation stems from ethical reasons rather than a weight loss technique, so, to me, that is not restriction.
 Though I can see how giving up meat can be dieting in disguise, I believe I am beyond that and am opting to not eat meat for non-dieting reasons.
-I am happy that I don’t supporting factory farms, and I purchase my eggs and dairy from farmers who humanely raise their animals.
+I am happy that I don’t support factory farms, and I purchase my eggs and dairy from farmers who humanely raise their animals.
 I no longer feel like I’m a hypocrite and that my actions finally back up my beliefs.

-6This reminds me of this scene from My Big Fat Greek Wedding:
+7This reminds me of the “What do you mean he don’t eat no meat?” scene from My Big Fat Greek Wedding.